sagemath/sagewiki_to_gh-2022-10-10/SupportedPlatforms.md

 ----
 == Supported compilers ==
 A miniumum of gcc 4.0.1 is needed to build Sage, though later releases are generally preferable.
-However, for the upcoming sage-4.7 release, gcc 4.6.0 will not work.
-We expect to fix the bugs that prevent Sage building with gcc 4.6.0 in Sage 4.7.1.

 == Supported Platforms ==